CaderIdris/GCARE-OPCN3/README.md

 ## Setup

-This setup section is assuming the program is being run on Ubuntu 20.04 LTS for Raspberry Pi.
-Other distributions and devices may vary slightly.
-This guide assumes Ubuntu 20.04 LTS has already been installed on the Raspberry Pi.
+This setup section is assuming the program is to be run on __Ubuntu 20.04 LTS__ for __Raspberry Pi__.
+Other distributions and devices may vary.

 ### Step 1: Power on device
 ![The Home Screen](Images/Setup/01%20-%20Homescreen.png)

 ### Step 2: Ensure latest updates are installed
-Ensure all packages on the Raspberry Pi are up to date.
+Ensure all packages on the device are up to date.
 Open the terminal via `CTRL + ALT + T` or via the home menu in the bottom left of the screen.

 Enter `sudo apt update` to check whether any packages require updating.
 Enter the password when prompted.